Adventures in (Awkward) Dating

-Scrolling these responses, I couldn’t help but think…where have I heard this before?
-It turns out this narrative was so familiar because I had just heard some other group of friends (all either from the west coast or mid-west) expressing the same frustrations just a few weeks ago.
-Clearly, this isn’t just something exclusive to my area.
+Scrolling through these responses, I couldn't help but think...where have I heard this before?
+It turns out this narrative was so familiar because I had just heard some other group of friends (all either from the west coast or the midwest) expressing the same frustrations just a few weeks ago.
+Clearly, this isn't just something exclusive to my area.

 It started making me think back on my own dating experience while living in this area and, sure enough, the experiences were less than ideal.
 Not so much because of them not budding into relationships, but because of the overall dynamic.
 It always felt like something wasn't quite right with our interactions.
 For me, dating wasn't just frustrating...it was downright confusing.

-But the more I’ve looked into it, the more its become apparent that this isn’t a ‘regional’ thing.
-As much as I would like to not make this into a ‘millennial’ thing, it looks like it is (once again) a millennial thing.
+But the more I've looked into it, the more it becomes apparent that this isn't a 'regional' thing.
+As much as I would like to not make this into a 'millennial' thing, it looks like it is (once again) a millennial thing.